MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 - Testing prompts in prompt builder doesn't consume credits.
 - A **Quick test** on a trained object detection and document processing model doesn't consume credits.

 ### AI prompt licensing

 AI prompts can be utilized in Power Apps, Power Automate flows, and extended Copilots by using Microsoft Copilot Studio.

 In the context of Power Apps and Power Automate flows, AI prompts consume credits.

 The number of consumed credits depends on the input tokens, output tokens, and the underlying generative AI model used.
-[Learn more about Prompt tokens](licensing-prompt-tokens.md)
+Learn more in [Prompt tokens](licensing-prompt-tokens.md).

 ## Overage